This page was created and is maintained by

 This search engine donates its profits to tree-planting organizations in countries around the world.
-Searches are powered by Bing.
+Searches are powered by Google and Bing.

 Ekoru donates 60% of its revenue to organizations dedicated to cleaning and reforesting our oceans.
 It doesn't track your searches, and its servers run on eco-friendly hydroelectricity.

-Not a search engine, but if you need to print a web page from your search results, this handy tool conserves paper and ink by removing the ads and other unecessary information.
+Not a search engine, but if you need to print a web page from your search results, this handy tool conserves paper and ink by allowing you to remove images, ads, and other unnecessary information.

 This experimental search engine lets you skim the top million (or 100k, 10k, 1k, or 100) hits off of your Google search results to reveal the sites that never make it to the top.